-- 1) Let the first instruction be a serialized instruction that does not execute for one of the following reasons: - It fails its condition code check. - It appears in the processor pipeline but is not executed due to a taken branch, an exception or an interrupt.
+- 1) Let the first instruction be a serialized instruction that does not execute.
+For an instruction to be serialized, at least one of the following must be true: - The processor must be operating in serialized mode. - The instruction must move to or from the DSPSC (either cfmv32sc or cfmvsc32). - 2) Let the immediately following instruction be a two-word coprocessor load or store.

-An instruction is serialized if either exceptions are enabled, or the instruction is a DSPSC move (cfmv32sc or cfmvsc32).

-2) The immediately following instruction is a two-word coprocessor load or store (cfldr64, cfldrd, cfstr64, or cfstrd).

 In the case of a load, only the lower 32 bits (the first word) will be loaded into the target register.
-For example:

-'''

-cfadd32ne c0, c1, c2 ; assume this does not execute cfldr64 c3, [r2, \#0x0]
+For example: cfadd32ne c0, c1, c2 ; assume this does not execute cfldr64 c3, [r2, #0x0]

-'''